 On recovery, P1's effective HA operating mode becomes slave, and S2 continues to assume the master role.
-P1 then synchronizes with the current master unit, S2.
-For information on manually restoring the FortiVoice unit to acting in its configured HA mode of operation, see click HERE to restore configured operating mode.
+P1 then synchronizes with the current primary unit, S2.
+For information on manually restoring the FortiVoice unit to acting in its configured HA mode of operation, see click HERE to restore configured operating mode on page 58.